VentureCraft/revisionable/readme.md

 ### Implementation notes

-If needed, you can disable the revisioning by setting `$revisionEnabled` to false in your model.
-This can be handy if you want to temporarily disable revisioning, or if you want to create your own base model that extends revisionable, which all of your models extend, but you want to turn revisionable off for certain models.
+If needed, you can disable the revisioning by setting `$revisionEnabled` to false in your Model.
+This can be handy if you want to temporarily disable revisioning, or if you want to create your own base Model that extends Revisionable, which all of your models extend, but you want to turn Revisionable off for certain models.

 ```php
 namespace App;